Skip to main content

 summary.duplication_clone_groupsintegerClone groups involving changed files

 The dead_code, complexity, and duplication sub-objects contain full results in the same format as fallow dead-code, fallow health, and fallow dupes respectively.
 These are omitted when no files changed.
+In audit output, individual findings and clone groups include an optional introduced boolean when the base ref comparison is available.

 On exit code 2 (runtime error), JSON format emits {"error": true, "message": "...", "exit_code": 2} to stdout instead of the audit envelope.